adamnbowen/coding-standards/readme.md

 ## 2. Strings
 ### 2.1 Literal strings
-Literal strings should always be demarcaated with single quotes.
+Literal strings should always be demarcated with single quotes.

 	$string = 'this is my string';